-This sweet noodle kugel recipe is super flexible and easy to make and that’s why it works every time.
-Growing up in a Jewish home, noodle kugel was a staple dinner and served not just at holidays.
-Anytime my mom needed a quick dinner that everyone would eat, she’d make a kugel, tuna fish, homemade applesauce and that was dinner.
+Growing up in a Jewish home, sweet noodle kugel was considered dinner and served all year long.
+Anytime my mom needed a quick dinner that everyone would eat, she’d make a noodle kugel, mix up some tuna fish, put out homemade applesauce and that was dinner.

 Ingredients